epfl-lasa/ur5_lasa/README.md

 The simulation is using the same tools as the real robot; the polyscope and the ur_robot_driver.
 To have a simualted polyscope you need to build and start the docker_polyscope.

+bash build_docker.sh
+bash start_simu.sh

 It will open a GUI exaccly replicating the real polyscope.
-Everything is preconfigured on the docker as well.

-You juste need to do run:
-docker network create --subnet=192.168.56.0/24 ursim_net
-bash start_simu.sh
+You need to create your program with your IP adress. the procedure is the folowing :

+First click on programm robot and choose empty program.
+Then click on  structure/ URCaps/External Control
+Then installation/external Control.
+And write your IP adresse in the Host IP.
+Finally, save-it
+When you want to control your robot and simulation you just have to run program and chosse your program.

-and the terminal run :
+In the folder docker_interface_ros run :
+bash build_docker.sh
+bash start_docker.sh

+it will start the docker with the controlelrs inside, then to control in joint speed control run :

-roslaunch ur_lasa ur5_bringup_vel_controller.launch sim:=ON
+roslaunch ur_lasa ur5_bringup_vel_controller.launch simu:=ON

-Furthemore, if later you want to create different programs, it has a volume bind to the docker.
-So you can save all the programs you want.
+and click play on the polyscope GUI to connect both together